phetsims/perennial/data/README.md

 d
 active-sims (auto-generated) is a list of all simulation repositories that can be built with chipper.
 Similar to runnables, but doesn't include repos with test code like sun, scenery-phet, etc.

-no-lint (auto-generated) is the list of repos that have no `js` in them, and so can't be linted without
+no-lint (manually-generated) is the list of repos that have no `js` in them, and so can't be linted without
     encountering an eslint error like "Error: No files matching '{repo}' were found."
 You can also add any repo you don't want to be linted.